Evidence of English language skills

 The law applies whether you qualified as a pharmacy professional

 - in another European Economic Area (EEA) member state or Switzerland; or

 - in a country outside of the UK, EEA or Switzerland.

-We are required to publish guidance setting out the evidence, information or documents you must provide to show you have the necessary knowledge of English to practise safely in Great Britain and our processes for checking this.
-Read our guidance here.
+Our guidance on evidence of English Language skills [PDF 672 KB].sets out the evidence, information or documents you must provide to show you have the necessary knowledge of English to practise safely in Great Britain and our processes for checking this.